Adding Models

 At its heart, NetBox is a tool for modeling your network infrastructure, and the device object is pivotal to that function.
 A device can be any piece of physical hardware installed within your network, such as server, router, or switch, and may optionally be mounted within a rack.
 Within each device, resources such as network interfaces and console ports are modeled as discrete components, which may optionally be grouped into modules.

-The Diode SDK is a Python library for sending data to the Diode server over gRPC/protbuf for ingestion in to NetBox.
+Diode SDK Python is a Python library for interacting with the Diode ingestion service utilizing gRPC.

 NetBox includes the ability to automatically perform certain functions in response to internal events.
 These include: